cokelaer/bioservices/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+1.8.3     * Eutils: remove warning due to unreachable URL.
+Set REST as
+            attribute rather and inheritance.
 1.8.2     * Fix suds package in code and requirements 1.8.1     * Integrated a change made in KEGG service (DEFINITON was changed to
             ORG_CODE)